kubeshop/botkube-docs/docs/plugin/custom-source.md

     botkube/ticker:
       enabled: true
       config:
-        duration: 1s
+        interval: 1s
   "ticker-team-b":
     botkube/ticker:
       enabled: true
       config:
-        duration: 2m
+        interval: 2m
 ```

 This means that two different `botkube/ticker` plugin configurations were bound to the `all-teams` Slack channel.
 Under `source.StreamInput{}.Configs`, you will find the list of configurations in the YAML format as specified under the `config` property for each bound and enabled sources.
 The order of the configuration is the same as specified under the `bindings.sources` property.
 It's up to the plugin author to merge the passed configurations.
-In this case, the plugin author can override the `duration` property based on the config order, so `ticker-team-b` will take precedence as the last item on the list.
+In this case, the plugin author can override the `interval` property based on the config order, so `ticker-team-b` will take precedence as the last item on the list.